harsha12443/task-manager-app/README.md

 # task-manager-app
-This app was created by the great Rahul Sardar.
+This app was created by Sri harsha.